turtlelazy/cybersecurity_final/README.md

 Prerequisites:
     Python 3 is installed and necessary environment variables are setup properly.
-    If using Windows, utilizing WSL and willing to go threw a few extra steps that may be necessary if certain packages aren't preinstalled
+    If using Windows, utilizing WSL and python3-venv is installed Clone repo:
-Clone repo:
     <br>
     In the directory you want to have the code in, type into a terminal